padcmoi/php-devserver/readme.md

 ## Installation
-1. Copy the `docker/.env.example` file to `.env` and modify it as needed, such as setting the desired Node.js version.
+1. Copy the `docker/.env.example` file to `.env` and modify it as needed, such as setting the desired PHP version.
 2. In the `app` folder, the content is an example.
 Place your project inside.
 3. Use the following Docker commands:
     - `docker/create_env.sh`: To configure your environment and remove unnecessary files including folder .git